Onyx-Protocol/Onyx/core/api-spec.md

   "filter_params": [], // optional
   "start_time": <number, millisecond Unixtime>, // optional, defaults to 0
-  "end_time": <number, millisecond Unixtime>, // optional, defaults to current time "order": <"asc"|"desc">, // optional, defaults to "desc" (newest to oldest) "after": "...", // optional
+  "end_time": <number, millisecond Unixtime>, // optional, defaults to current time "ascending": <boolean>, // optional, defaults to false (newest to oldest) "after": "...", // optional
   "timeout": <number, in milliseconds> // optional, defaults to 1000 (1 second) }
 ```

-If order is "asc", the request will stay open until there are transactions to return, or until the timeout occurs, whichever happens first.
+If `ascending` is `true`, the request will stay open until there are transactions to return, or until the timeout occurs, whichever happens first.

 #### Response